P-Shaikshavali/P-Shaikshavali/README.md

 ## 👨‍💻 About Me

 - 🔭 Currently working on AI-powered backend applications and enterprise solutions
-- 🌱 Learning Azure OpenAI, LangGraph, Spring Boot, FastAPI and Cloud Technologies
+- 🌱 Learning Azure OpenAI, LangGraph, and Cloud Technologies
 - 💻 Interested in Backend Development, Generative AI and Cybersecurity
-- 🤝 Looking to collaborate on Open Source, AI and Backend Projects
+- 🤝 Looking to collaborate on Open Source, AI, Frontend and Backend Projects
 - 📚 Passionate about solving real-world problems using AI
 - ⚡ Fun Fact: I enjoy building solutions more than just writing code.
 ---